Writing an emitter

 Background processing

-Emitters should minimize their impact in calling code but offloading expensive processing to a background thread.
+Emitters should minimize their impact in calling code by offloading expensive processing to a background thread.
 You can use emit_batcher to implement a batching, retrying, asynchronous emitter.